MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machine-scale-sets/vm-extension-provisioning-errors.md

 - **Windows Virtual Machine Scale Sets**: C:\WindowsAzure\logs\plugins\ExtensionName\Extension.log
 - **Linux Virtual Machine Scale Sets**: /var/log/plugins/ExtensionName/Extension.log

-### Verify that the failed extension is following best practices.
+### Verify that the failed extension is following best practices

 If the extension is customizable, such as Custom Script Extension (CSE) or Desired State Configuration (DSC), verify that you are following all necessary pre-requisites and recommended best practices.